menu close open event RSVP required ticketed event

 If you have bats in your attic or eaves, please visit Bat Conservation International, Bat World Sanctuary, or The Wisconsin Bat Program’s exclusion page for detailed information on how bats may be entering your home, and if you choose to take action, how to humanely exclude them from your home.
 If you don’t own the property, we strongly recommend you contact your landlord as well.

 If you decide to hire a company to exclude bats from your home, know that in the state of Wisconsin it is illegal to exclude bats during the breeding season (May through August) without first consulting with the Wisconsin Department of Natural Resources.
 Responsible bat excluders do exist, so call around to make sure you are hiring an excluder that follows the law and treats the bats with kindness and respect.
-We recommend our friends at Skedaddle.
 If a company informs you that they will kill the bats or are willing to exclude bats during months when it is illegal – do NOT hire this company and instead report them to the DNR by calling 1-800-WNDR-TIP.

 Also, if you plan to exclude bats, while this is humane during certain times of the year, know that you are kicking them out of their home – they will have to find a new roost which can be a difficult feat for them.
 We suggest you consider providing human-made bat houses as an alternative housing option.
 Information on how to build (or buy) a proper bat house and how they should be placed can be found here